 Somalia (19 persons)

 Eight Somali persons’ conduct involved sending funds overseas in support of terrorist organizations.
-In 2015, Abdinassir Mohamud Ibrahim (1) pleaded guilty to conspiring to provide material support to al-Shabaab and making false statements in an application for naturalization; Ibrahim entered the U.S. as a refugee.
+In 2015, Abdinassir Mohamud Ibrahim (1) pleaded guilty to conspiring to provide material support to al-Shabab and making false statements in an application for naturalization; Ibrahim entered the U.S. as a refugee.
 Ibrahim sent emails soliciting supporting for the terrorist organization and made a cash payment to one of its members.
 In 2013, Basaaly Saeed Moalin (2) and Ahmed Nasir Taalil Mohamud (3), both cab drivers, along with Mohamed Mohamed Mohamud (4), an imam, and Issa Doreh (5), who worked at a money transmitting business, conspired to raise money for the terrorist organization and send it to Somalia.
-All but Mohamud the iman are naturalized U.S. citizens.
+All but Mohamud the imam are naturalized U.S. citizens.

 Only one person, Mohamed Osman Mohamud (19), had plotted to commit violence on U.S. soil.
 In 2013, Mohamud was convicted of attempted use of a weapon of mass destruction.
 Mohamud tried to bomb a Christmas tree lighting ceremony in Oregon with a (inert) device supplied by undercover federal agents.
 Mohamud is a naturalized U.S. citizen.